Correlated equilibrium implementation: Navigating toward social optima with learning dynamics: Mechanism and Proof of Implementation

 \cite{maskin99} pioneered the concept of implementation of a social choice function (SCF) in Nash equilibria and derived the appropriate characterization, showing that a monotonicity condition was necessary and almost sufficient for implementability in Nash equilibria.
 Later results studied implementation in various solution concepts such as subgame perfect Nash equilibria \cite{MR88}, iteratively undominated strategies \cite{AM92}, and rationalizability \cite{bergemann2011rationalizable}.
 Classical mechanisms in this literature often use a device called an ``integer game'' which allows the designer to eliminate many undesirable message profiles by augmenting them with an integer so that the agent with the highest integer can dictatorially pick the outcome.
 This creates a ``race to the top'' and thus such games possess no equilibria.
 These ``tail chasing devices'' are critiqued in both \cite{Jackson92} and \cite{Moore92}.
 Further, mechanisms which use integer games cannot be simulated (since they have an infinite message space) although a variant called a modulo game (with a finite message space) can be implemented in simulations.
 However, a modulo game yields undesirable mixed strategy equilibria, so that finite mechanisms are best suited for simulations.
 Recent papers have attempted to place the theory of implementation on a more theoretically sound footing by eschewing the use of integer games \cite{MAM,chen2021rationalizable,Fehr2021}, but general results for implementation in correlated equilibria have not yet been derived.
-This paper presents, to our knowledge, the first characterization of SCFs which can be implemented in CE and also presents a well behaved mechanism which, although infinite does not use integer games. \footnote{ In the simulations in Section \ref{SIM}, it sufficies to not use the scoring rule (which is the only infinite component of the message space), but we discretize it to three values, i.e. 0, 0.5 and 1 to maintain the structure of the mechanism presented above.}
+This paper presents, to our knowledge, the first characterization of SCFs which can be implemented in CE and also presents a well behaved mechanism which does not use integer games.

 Most recently, \cite{pei2025robust} show that the mechanism in \cite {chen2021rationalizable} robustly implements SCFs satisfying maskin-monotonicity* by invoking Proposition 3.2 in \cite {kajii1997robustness} which shows that a unique correlated equilibrium must be a robust equilibrium.
 They also present mechanisms which robustly implement SCFs which do not satisfy maskin monotonicity by relying on costly information.
 Relatedly, the mechanism proposed here implements SCFs satisfying maskin monotonicty (which is weaker than maskin monotonicity*) as the outcome of a unique correlated equilibrium of the game induced by the mechanism, and thus also robustly implements.